Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Experiments

 \section{Experiments}

 We show competitiveness of our solver with Gurobi~\cite{gurobi}, a leading ILP solver, on a diverse set of structured prediction problems.
-More details on the statistics of the different datasets, the corresponding ILP formulations and experimental results can be found in Section~\ref{sec:appendix-experiments} of the appendix.
+More details on the corresponding ILP formulations and experimental results can be found in the appendix.

-\myparagraph{Datasets} We selected a large variety of problems from structured prediction in computer vision and machine learning to demonstrate the versatility of our solver.
-Our instances have 15k--6M variables and 10k--8M constraints, representing a diverse set of applications and the following problem types.